robimaliqi/rails-_newsAPI/README.md

 The application includes unit tests for the LocationService class using the rspec-rails and rails-controller-testing gems.
 To run the tests, simply run bundle exec rspec in the terminal.

 ### Deployment

+Would not let me deploy as the api is on a free price plan, I would of liked to deploy on fly.io or render so users could see the site in action on the internet.